fabib1209/Lotka-Volterra-Dynamics-Facilitate-Sustainable-Biocontrol-of-Wastewater-Sludge-Bulking/scripts/01LoadingData.md

 ## 03 Combining all Datasets

-Creating one dataframe with all available samples from all datasets
+Creating one dataframe with all available samples from all datasets.

 ```
 combined_data <- rbind(